Riemannian exponential and quantization: Quantization of contravariant tensors. Dequantization of differential operators

+where $F$ is the Hamiltonian of $P$.
+(Note that, in general, $F$ is a complex function, so that $D_F$ is a couple of i.c.t. in the sense of Lie). \end{defi}

 The path $P\to F\to D_P$ is univocal.
 The reverse path $D_P\to F$ determines $F$ up to a additive constant; then, $F\to P$ is univocal.
-Thus, up to an additive constant for $P$, the correspondence $P\leftrightarrow D_P$ is biunivocal. \begin{thm} The symmetric linear connection $\nabla$ on $M$ canonically establishes a biunivocal correspondence between linear differential operators $P$ on $\A$ (up to additive constants) and infinitesimal canonical transformations of the simplectic manifold $T^*M$ corresponding to functions polynomial along fibres (Hamiltonians). \end{thm}
+Thus, up to an additive constant for $P$, the correspondence $P\leftrightarrow D_P$ is biunivocal. \begin{thm} The symmetric linear connection $\nabla$ on $M$ canonically establishes a biunivocal correspondence between linear differential operators $P$, quantized of real tensors, on $\A$ (up to additive constants) and infinitesimal canonical transformations of the simplectic manifold $T^*M$ corresponding to functions polynomial along fibres (Hamiltonians). \end{thm}

-Let us assume that $M$ is endowed with a Riemannian metric $T_2$ (of arbitrary signature = pseudoriemannian metric) and $\nabla$ the associated Levi-Civita connection.
-Under these conditions, it makes sense to say whether or not a tangent field $D$ on $T^*M$ is a second-order differential equation; that is, the tangent field that governs a mechanical system with the configuration space $(M,T_2)$.
-We have,